meta-toolkit/meta-toolkit.org/analyzers-filters-tutorial.md

 ---
-title: Analyzers and Filters
+title: Analyzers, Tokenizers, and Filters
 layout: page
 category: tut
 order: 3
 ---

-## Analyzers, Tokenizers, and Filters

 The first step in creating an index over any sort of text data is the "tokenization" process.
 At a high level, this simply means converting your